nahteoh/pystran/README.md

 - Warping of the cross sections is not modelled, hence only free torsion effects are included.
 - Member loading is not considered.
 All member loading needs to be converted to nodal forces.
 - Internal hinges can be modelled with linked joints.
 No member end releases are implemented.
 - Degrees of freedom are only along the cartesian axes.
-Skew supports are not included.
+Skew supports are not included (except with a penalty method based on springs)
 - Offsets are currently not implemented.

 ## Requirements